publicinnovation/openorg/chapters/4_business-model.md

 #### c.
 Corporate Sponsorships

 Aside from fee-for-service and channel partnerships, our last earned income revenue stream will be through corporate sponsorships.
-This is distinct from corporate donors who give tax-deductible donations and, instead, refers to our private sector partners to whom we'll offer marketing opportunities–provided there is alignment between our efforts.
+This is distinct from corporate donors who give tax-deductible donations and, instead, refers to our private sector partners to whom we'll offer marketing opportunities&mdash;provided there is alignment between our efforts.
 Such sponsorships will help us offset the costs of specific projects and events, and provide opportunities for companies in the region to expand their involvement in the community through corporate social responsibility.

 ## F. Key Resources